ELITE FITNESS

 • Others believe it lets you reverse mistakes and past regrets.

-Whatever the reason, here are eight research-backed benefits of backwards walking (and running) on the body:
+Whatever the reason, here are eight science-backed benefits of backwards walking (and running) for the body:

 #1: Knee Health